Taking taxis in Cannes

 I used to be quite intimidated by taking taxis around Cannes, which is not normal.
 Most people arriving at any strange airport always have a sneaking feeling they are going to be ripped off.
 How true is this at Nice airport?
 I’ve no figures.
 What I do have is a few words of advice:

 * Start with “Bonjour monsieur (or madame)“.
 Most taximen now understand English reasonably well, yet many are still uncomfortable speaking it.
 This little courtesy is always appreciated.

-* Have the name and address of your hotel printed out, with a telephone number as well.
+* Have the name and address of your hotel printed out or visible on your phone, with a telephone number as well.
 Taximen know just about every hotel.
 But they might not be able to understand your accent.